 I noticed a couple of things about Bright which add to its allure.

 1. It’s quiet.
 Very quiet.

 Bright has a small population, so when out walking in the middle of winter, you don’t come across too many people.
 Not a bad thing if you’re looking for some well-earned respite after a day up the mountain.

 2. It’s pretty.
 Very pretty.

 I can only imagine how it looks in the summer and autumn.
 Bright has more than its share of tree-lined streets which I’m sure look amazing when the leaves begin to fall.
 It also has a river running through, which is mostly what I ended up taking photos of.
-Unfortunately they really don’t do the place justice.
+Unfortunately, they don’t do the place justice.
 Gloomy winter days tend not to be too good for making somewhere look its best.
-You’ll just have to trust me on this one.
+You’ll have to trust me on this one.

 What I’m trying to say is, it might be small, and it might cut into your time on the slopes, but you shouldn’t write off this gem of a town if you find yourself in the area.
 It has the charm to make your vacation that little bit better and a little bit different.